Kaakati/Realm-and-Swift-Codable/README.md

 # Realm & Swift Codable
-How to implement Swift 4 Codable with Realm Database?
+How to implement Swift 4 Codable with Realm Database in your Models?

 This guide will demonstrate the implementation method for Realm Object containing a List, with Swift 4 Codable.